OwenLutwyche/summer26-csc-honours/week6/ai.md

 **Problem**: After gene symbol mapping, only 1 symbol was available versus the 2000+ markers required by the model, causing annotation to fail.
 **Solution**: I asked Claude how to handle this gracefully.
 Claude suggested wrapping the annotation call in try-except to catch ValueError and assign "Unknown" labels with a clear error message for deliverable completeness.

-### 6. Leiden Backend Warning
+### 6. Python 3.13 Compatibility Issues
-**Problem**: I saw a FutureWarning about leidenalg being deprecated in favor of the igraph backend.
-**Solution**: I asked Claude how to update the clustering code.
-Claude helped me switch to `flavor="igraph"` with appropriate parameters (n_iterations=2, directed=False, random_state=0) to eliminate the warning.
+**Problem**: I initially tried to implement the notebook using Python 3.13 to maintain consistency with the rest of the course.
+I attempted to work around pyroe (which doesn't support Python 3.13) by manually loading the alevin-fry output using anndata, but I couldn't get satisfactory results.
+The pyroe package provides essential functionality for properly handling USA-mode quantification data that's difficult to replicate manually.

+**Solution**: I decided to switch to Python 3.12 to use pyroe properly.
+With Claude's assistance, I updated the notebook documentation to clearly specify Python 3.12 as a hard requirement, with pyroe's incompatibility being the primary reason.
+I also configured the GitHub Actions workflow to use dual Python environments, installing both versions and splitting package installations so weeks 1-5 use Python 3.13 while week 6 explicitly uses Python 3.12.

+### Final Implementation (Python 3.12)

 ### 7. GitHub Actions CI Failure
-**Problem**: The notebook ran successfully on my local machine (WSL), but the GitHub Actions workflow failed during the Reference Indexing cell with errors:
-- `could not find 'salmon' in your path: cannot find binary path`
-- `Could not open JSON file /home/runner/.alevin_fry/simpleaf_info.json` The issue was that `jupyter execute` runs the entire notebook without executing individual cells interactively, so the Tool Installation cell (which installs salmon, cargo, alevin-fry, and simpleaf) ran but its binaries weren't available to subsequent cells.
+**Problem**: The notebook executed successfully on my local machine but failed in GitHub Actions during the Reference Indexing cell.
+The issue was that `jupyter execute` runs the entire notebook non-interactively, so the Tool Installation cell's installations weren't available to PATH in subsequent cells.

-**Solution**: I asked Claude why the CI was failing when it worked locally.
-Claude identified that the GitHub Actions workflow needed to install the bioinformatics tools before running the notebook, not rely on the notebook's installation cell.
-Claude assisted me in updating `.github/workflows/actions.yml` to:
-- Install Rust/Cargo toolchain via rustup
-- Add build dependencies (build-essential, pkg-config, libssl-dev) required for Rust compilation
-- Download and install salmon 1.10.0 to `/usr/local/bin/`
-- Build alevin-fry and simpleaf from source using `cargo install` with version fallbacks
-- Set the `ALEVIN_FRY_HOME` environment variable
-- Source `$HOME/.cargo/env` to ensure cargo-installed binaries are in PATH

-This ensures all tools are available system-wide before `jupyter execute` runs the notebook, making the CI environment match the local development environment.
+**Solution**: With Claude's help, I updated `.github/workflows/actions.yml` to pre-install the bioinformatics tools system-wide before running the notebook.
+This involved installing Rust/Cargo toolchain, downloading salmon 1.10.0, building alevin-fry and simpleaf from source with version fallbacks, and properly setting environment variables like ALEVIN_FRY_HOME.
+The workflow also needed to handle dual Python environments (3.13 for weeks 1-5, 3.12 for week 6).

+### 8. Analysis Summary Enhancement
+**Problem**: The initial analysis summary was sparse and didn't provide enough insight into the results.
+**Solution**: Claude helped me restructure the summary cell with detailed statistics covering dataset overview, clustering results, cell type distribution, and quality metrics.